utdata/rwd-mastery-assignments/skittles/README.md

 - Start a **Rename** step.
 - Change `variable` to `Color`.
-- Change `value` to `Total`.
+- Change `value` to `Count of Candy`

 Now for the grouping to get our averages for each color.
-This might be the first time we've grouped on something other than **Count**.
+This might be the first time we've grouped and aggregated by something other than **Count**.
+In this case we want to average the value.

 - Start a new **Group** step.
   - For _Column_ choose `Color`
   - For _Operations_ choose `Average (Mean)`.
-  - In the column dropdown, choose the `Total` column.
+  - In the column dropdown, choose the `Count of Candy` column.
-  - Name the field `Average count`.
+  - Name the field `Average candies`.

 ## Make a Datawrapper bar chart